 These traits are often acquired and exhibited alongside the rest.
 Demonstrating reciprocity (through a quote in an article or a social media mention) enhances your likeability, which feeds your social proof, which encourages people to share your wisdom, which cements your authority.

-Interested in learning more about content marketing and how you can use it to boost sales for your manufacturing or industrial business?
+Are you interested in learning more about content marketing, the channels to promote your content, and how can you use it to boost sales for your manufacturing or industrial business?
 Download our free eBook, Content Marketing For Industrial Companies.